Sunday, July 28, 2024

 Gain Stage

-The 12AX7 gain stage was designed for high-impedance microphones, so it's a little different to what might be found in a guitar amplifier - this will be made a bit more standard, unsure which way I'll head at the moment.
+The 12AX7 gain stage was designed for high-impedance microphones, so it's a little different to what might be found in a guitar amplifier - I changed it to a standard Fender preamp.

 Phase Inverter